Infrastructure: a step-by-step process

 Find out what steps you need to take when your First Nation needs infrastructure.

-Indigenous and Northern Affairs Canada (INAC) is committed to working with First Nation communities to support their infrastructure.
-INAC assesses projects on the basis of need:
+Indigenous Services Canada (ISC) is committed to working with First Nations communities to support their infrastructure.
+ISC assesses projects on the basis of need:

 Emergency

-Community members notify band office, which activates the First Nation’s emergency management plan.
+Community members notify band office, which activates the First Nation' emergency management plan.

-As part of the plan, if First Nation emergency capacity is overwhelmed, chief and council request outside assistance from the INAC regional office, the provincial/territorial emergency management organization, or a non-government emergency service provider, based on the arrangements which exist with the INAC region.
+As part of the plan, if First Nation emergency capacity is overwhelmed, chief and council request outside assistance from the ISC regional office, the provincial or territorial emergency management organization or a non-government emergency service provider, based on the arrangements which exist with the ISC region.

 Infrastructure damage is assessed once emergency is over.
-Eligible costs could be covered by INAC’s Emergency Management Assistance Program.
+Eligible costs could be covered by ISC's Emergency Management Assistance Program.

 Immediate need